 The church this glass was extracted from is dated 1890.
-It was a Swedenborgian church on Devonshire Street, Keighley, BD21 2BL and is now an Islamic education centre.
+It was a Swedenborgian church on Devonshire Street, Keighley, BD21 2BL and is now used for a different purpose.

 Special thanks to Brent Elliott for providing me with the following comments: